Interested in joining APTLI?

 In addition to formal classes, on most afternoons and evenings students participate in co-curricular activities covering a range of topics relating to the history and culture of the region.
 This combination of formal classes, cultural and language activities, movies, field trips, and language tables provide students with opportunities to expand their vocabulary and practice using the language in different settings.

-Starting in 2020 UW is host to the Turkish Flagship Language Initiative (TURFLI)
+Starting in 2020 – UW hosted the Turkish Flagship Language Initiative (TURFLI)

 TURFLI is a special initiative of the Boren Awards for International Study offering awardees the opportunity to study Turkish at UW through APTLI during the summer and then continue through an immersion program in Baku, Azerbaijan for the fall semester.
 More information is available on the TURFLI site.